US dental groups and DSOs, mapped

 If you sell into dental groups and you only target the top three DSOs, you are walking past 9,400 buyers.

 The pitch deck story for the last decade has been DSO consolidation.
 PE rolls up dental, the top names get bigger, the independents disappear.
 The math does not support it.
-The ADA Health Policy Institute has 13 percent of US dentists inside a DSO in 2024.
+Roughly 13 percent of US dentists sit inside a DSO today.
 Ten years ago it was 7 percent.
 That is doubling, in absolute terms, off a small base, while solo and small-group practices still hold the other 87 percent of the workforce.
-There are roughly 11,400 multi-location dental groups in the country.
-The top 10 run about 17 percent of those offices.
+The top 10 DSOs run about 17 percent of group practice locations.
 The other 9,400 group operators sit with two, three, ten, sometimes thirty practices each, and almost none of them show up in the published DSO rankings.

 Do not buy this if any of the following are true.

 You only sell at the corporate level into the top three DSOs.
-If your motion is one annual contract with Heartland, one with Aspen, and one with Pacific Dental Services, you do not need 11,400 records.
+If your motion is one annual contract with Heartland, one with Aspen, and one with Pacific Dental Services, you do not need a practice-by-practice map.
 You need three account executives.
 Save your budget.

 You are looking for solo private-practice dentists.
-This page is the multi-location group and DSO universe, roughly 11,400 records.
-The broader 192,000-strong US dentist universe, including solo practices, is a different dataset.
+This is the multi-location group and DSO universe.
+The broader population of professionally active US dentists, including solo practices, is a different dataset.
 Ask and we will route you to the right one.

 You need clinical outcomes or claims data.
 Patient cohorts, treatment outcomes, payer mix at the claim level.
 That lives with the carriers and with a handful of clinical-data vendors.
 We map the practice and the buyer, not the chart and the claim.